 The warranty of habitability has been held by several state courts to include keeping basic elements of the property in good condition.
 In other words, you should be taking care of physical elements, including the roof, windows, walls, heaters, water, electricity, and gas.

-In addition, apartments should be pest-free and common areas should be clean.
+In addition, apartments should be pest-free and common areas should be clean just like the apartments for rent in Conroe.
 You should also provide security against crime, such as locks on doors and windows, to deter break-ins.

 Provide functioning smoke detectors

 Most states have passed housing legislation that requires landlords to provide tenants with functioning smoke detectors in both commercial and residential buildings.
 Some are more strict than others when it comes to supplying smoke detectors.
 Cities and municipalities, however, also have the ability to enact strict requirements of their own.

 While it’s your responsibility to supply your tenants with functioning smoke detectors, it’s their responsibility to notify you if the smoke detector is defective.
 Generally, you should set a date every six months to test smoke alarms around your property.
 This will ensure that they’re in good working order in the case that your tenant does not notify you.

 Tenants are responsible for paying rent on time and in full as well as acting according to the terms in the lease or rental agreement.
 A tenant background check is ideal for making sure you’re only accepting rental applications sent in by responsible tenants.
 Because leases typically have a list of responsibilities that tenants are required to follow, you should regularly check to make sure your tenants are following its terms.

 Basic responsibilities that your tenant should follow include using the property for legal purposes, disposing of garbage hygienically, keeping the property clean, notifying you of damage, and parking in designated areas.